po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 ### 8. Instructor Demo: Deconstruct Parameters (5 mins)

-* Open `15-Ins_Deconstruct_Parameters/index.html` in your browser to the console and demonstrate the following:
+* Navigate to the [GitHub Docs](https://docs.github.com/en/rest/reference/gists#list-public-gists) in your browser.

+    * 🔑 Using multiple parameters allows us to customize our response.

-    * 🔑 We can filter our fetch response using multiple parameters.
+    * 🔑 We can find these parameters in our API's documentation.

 * Open `15-Ins_Deconstruct_Parameters/assets/script/js` in your ide and demonstrate the following:

-    * 🔑 We attached multiple parameters after `?` in URL.
+    * 🔑 We attached multiple parameters after `?` in the URL.

     ```js
     fetch('https://api.github.com/gists/public?since=2020-06-01&per_page=30')